sst/sst/www/docs/constructs/NextjsSite.md

 Since the actual values are determined at deploy time, you should not rely on the values at build time.
 For example, you cannot fetch from `process.env.API_URL` inside `getStaticProps()` at build time.

 There are a couple of work arounds:
-- Hardcode the API URL;
+- Hardcode the API URL
-- Read the API URL dynamically at build time (ie. from an SSM value);
+- Read the API URL dynamically at build time (ie. from an SSM value)
-- Use [fallback pages](https://nextjs.org/docs/basic-features/data-fetching#fallback-pages) to generate the page on the fly.
+- Use [fallback pages](https://nextjs.org/docs/basic-features/data-fetching#fallback-pages) to generate the page on the fly
 :::

 #### While developing